atomist-attic/developer-tutorials/tutorials/creating-new-sdm.md

 Atomist provides the functionality right out of the box to create a brand new SDM, based on an existing one.
 This mechanism allows you to quickly build a new SDM but with the same base functionality.
 This process is called seeding.

-When you go into your Slack workspace where Atomist is installed, type the following in any room or directly in the `atomist` bot direct messaging channel.
+Open up a console and type in

 ```
-@atomist list skills
+atomist --help
 ```

-The Atomist bot will reply with all the intents (or chat commands) it can currently handle.
-In this case, as you do not have your own automation client running against your Atomist account, it will show the different automation clients Atomist provides out of the box.
+The Atomist CLI will reply with all the intents (or chat commands) it can currently handle.
+In this case, as you do not have your own automation client running against your Atomist account, it will show the default commands it can handle.

 One of these commands is `create sdm`.
 This will create a brand new SDM based on a seed.
 So type in: